bieganski/gitlab-runner/docs/enterprise_guide/index.md

 ## Monitoring GitLab Runners

-An essential step in operating a GitLab Runner fleet at scale, as is our experience handling millions of CI jobs monthly on GitLab.com, is to set up and use the [**GitLab Runner monitoring**](../monitoring/index.md) capabilities included with GitLab.
+An essential step in operating a GitLab Runner fleet at scale, as is our experience handling millions of CI jobs monthly on GitLab.com, is to set up and use the [**GitLab Runner monitoring**](../monitoring/README.md) capabilities included with GitLab.

+### How to prepare the Prometheus monitoring stack

 {What we are missing is a step by step tutorial on how to monitor GitLab CI on the RAILS side and the GitLab Runner side.}

-### How to prepare the Prometheus monitoring stack.

 1. Step 1:Enable Prometheus on each runner manager.
 1. Step 2:{placeholder}